 North Korea launches ballistic missile, South Korea says, two days after claiming to repel U.S. spy plane

-South Korea's Joint Chiefs of Staff says the launch was made on Wednesday morning but gave no further details such as how far the weapon flew.

-Japan's Defense Ministry said it also detected a possible ballistic missile launch by North Korea.
+North Korea's long-range missile program targets the mainland U.S. Since 2017, North Korea has performed a slew of intercontinental ballistic missile launches as part of its efforts to acquire nuclear-tipped weapons capable of striking major U.S. cities.
+Some experts say North Korea still has some technologies to master to possess functioning nuclear-armed ICBMs.

+Before Wednesday's launch, the North's most recent long-range missile test happened in April, when it launched a solid-fuel ICBM, a type of weapon that experts say is harder to detect and intercept than liquid-fuel weapons.

-The launch, the North's first weapons firing in about a month, came after North Korea earlier this week released a series of statements accusing the U.S. of flying a military plane close to North Korea to spy on the North.
+Wednesday's launch, the North's first weapons firing in about a month, came after North Korea earlier this week released a series of statements accusing the United States of flying a military plane close to North Korea to spy on the North.

-The U.S. and South Korea dismissed the North's accusations and urged it to refrain from any acts or rhetoric that raises animosities.
+The United States and South Korea dismissed the North's accusations and urged it to refrain from any acts or rhetoric that raised animosities.

-In a statement Monday night, Kim Yo Jong, the influential sister of North Korean sister Kim Jong Un, claimed that the U.S. spy plane flew over the North's eastern exclusive economic zone eight times earlier in the day.
+In a statement Monday night, Kim Yo Jong, the influential sister of North Korean sister Kim Jong Un, warned the United States of "a shocking incident" as she claimed that the U.S. spy plane flew over the North's eastern exclusive economic zone eight times earlier in the day.
 She claimed the North scrambled warplanes to chase away the U.S. plane.

-"A shocking incident would occur in the long run in the 20-40 kilometer section in which the U.S. spy planes habitually intrude into the sky above the economic water zone" of North Korea, Kim Yo Jong said.
+In another fiery statement Tuesday, Kim Yo Jong said the U.S. military would experience "a very critical flight" if it continues its illicit, aerial spying activities.
+The North's military separately threatened to shoot down U.S. spy planes.

+"Kim Yo-jong's bellicose statement against U.S. surveillance aircraft is part of a North Korean pattern of inflating external threats to rally domestic support and justify weapons tests," said Leif-Eric Easley, a professor at Ewha University in Seoul.
+"Pyongyang also times its shows of force to disrupt what it perceives as diplomatic coordination against it, in this case, South Korea and Japan's leaders meeting during the NATO summit."

 North Korea has made numerous similar threats over alleged U.S. reconnaissance activities, but its latest statements came amid heightened animosities over North Korea's barrage of missile tests earlier this year.